Haidra-Org/hordelib/README.md

 # hordelib

-`hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed in ComfyUI. `hordelib` and ComfyUI is are licensed under the terms of the GNU General Public License.
+`hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed in ComfyUI. `hordelib` and ComfyUI are licensed under the terms of the GNU General Public License.

 The developers of this project can be found in the AI Horde Discord server: https://discord.gg/3DxrhksKznb